davidewatson/slipway/README.md

   pattern: "semver: ~7"
 ```

-# Writing an operator
+# Developer notes

+## Creating a new operator

 First you need a name.
+This is very important.
-It is traditional to choose a nautical term (cf. http://phrontistery.info/nautical.html).
+Within the k8s community it is traditional to choose a nautical term (cf. http://phrontistery.info/nautical.html).
 What would make a good tradition @ Facebook?

 ```bash
 alias k="kubectl"
 ```

+### Install prerequisites

 Install kind (https://kind.sigs.k8s.io/docs/user/quick-start/):